 Laytown is sited on the Nanny river, a popular fishing spot.
 Moving southwards to Gormanston the shoreline features glorious long sandy beaches overlooked by high clay banks.
-The Delvin river at Gormanston, marks the end of the sandy terrain, and moving south towards Balbriggan the shoreline becomes increasingly rocky and jagged, peppered with small sheltered coves.
+The Delvin river at Gormanston, marks the end of the sandy terrain and also the Meath / Dublin county border.
+Moving south towards Balbriggan the shoreline becomes increasingly rocky and jagged, peppered with small shingle coves.

 This shoreline area also includes an active army firing range and military lands, part of the Gormanston army camp.
 Regular live firing exercises are held and the public are advised to take notice of any warning signs displayed.
 The army will display a red flag at the large headland of Ben Head when live firing is in progress.

 The base for Skerries Coast Guard.
-The town of Skerries features a large working harbour and a busy sailing club.
-Popular lifeguarded swimming beaches are the North beach and the South Strand.
-The South Strand is also a popular kitesurfing spot.
+The town of Skerries features a large working harbour and an active sailing club.
+The South Strand is a popular kitesurfing spot on blustery days.
 The Red Island penninsula houses the Skerries Coast Guard base and is a regular site for our helicopter training exercises.
 It is overlooked by a large Napoleonic Martello Tower, once home to a cafe many years ago.

 Off the coast of Skerries lies three small uninhabited islands – Colt Island, St Patrick’s Island and the largest of the three, Shenick Island, which features another Martello Tower.
-Shenick Island can be accessed on foot during low spring tides.
+Shenick Island can be accessed on foot only during low spring tides, when sea levels are at their lowest.
 If you’re planning an excursion to Shenick Island, read our advice page to stay safe.
-The Skerries coast is also well known for the impressise offshore lighthouse of Rockabill, sited on the larger of two rocky outcrops off the coast.
+The Skerries coast is also well known for the impressive offshore lighthouse of Rockabill, sited on the larger of two rocky outcrops off the coast.

 Moving towards Loughshinny the shoreline becomes increasingly rocky.
 One notable feature along the coast is the Smugglers Cave.
 The village of Loughshinny boasts a sheltered harbour and fine sandy beach that is popular with swimmers.
 South of the harbour is the major headland of Dromanagh, on which stands an imposing Martello Tower.
-The shoreline becomes increasingly hostile, with sheer rocky cliffs and narrow inlets.
+The headland is of national archaeological significance, with the visible remains of an iron age promontory fort.
+The shoreline of the headland becomes increasingly hostile, with sheer rocky cliffs and long, narrow inlets.

 From the North, Rush village begins with the long sandy North Beach, overlooked by small holiday parks.
-The harbour features mostly small leisure boats.
+The quaint, sheltered harbour features mostly small leisure boats.
 Moving on from the harbour, passing another Martello Tower, the vast expanse of the sandy South Beach opens up.
-Fingal lifeguards are on duty here in the summer months and it’s also a very popular spot for Kite Surfing.
+Fingal lifeguards are on duty here in the summer months and it’s also another very popular spot for Kite Surfing.